matbocz/NoteCards-WebApp/README.md

 # NoteCards-WebApp
-A simple app to manage your notes.
-Uses Flexbox.
+JS and Flexbox WebApp.
+This app allows you to manage your notes.

 ## Features
 - you can add and remove notes